 Sprinkle a large amount of baking soda over the damp carpet.
 Depending on the size of the damp carpet, you may need to use more than one canister of baking soda.
-Let the baking soda sit on the carpet for several hours, up to 24 hours, to allow it ample time to soak up the remaining moisture and odor from the carpet.
+Let the baking soda sit on the carpet for a minimum of 30 minutes to allow it ample time to soak up the remaining moisture and odor from the carpet.

 5. Vacuum the Baking Soda